tiprankstipranks

 We have limited in-house discovery and early research capabilities and will continue to rely on future acquisitions, partnerships and collaborations to expand our innovative pipeline and early discovery and research capabilities, which may limit our ability to discover or develop new products or expand our existing products into new markets to replace the sales of products that lose patent protection, and therefore we may not be able to maintain our current levels of profitability.

 We have limited in-house discovery and early research staff and facilities, and we do not currently intend to extensively hire or acquire such staff or facilities in the near future.
 Instead, we intend to continue to rely on future acquisitions, partnerships and collaborations with third parties to expand our innovative pipeline, existing portfolio and innovation and early research capabilities.
 However, we may be unable to establish any agreements with third-party developers or manufacturers or do so on favorable terms.
-Further, should we be able to enter into such agreements, these agreements may pose risks, including that we would be reliant on and accountable for the third-party's knowledge and capabilities, data, quality of operations and compliance to regulations, and other systems to conduct clinical trials, prepare regulatory application submissions and required post-approval reports, manufacture or distribute product, or other activities.
+Further, should we be able to enter into such agreements, these agreements may pose risks, including that we would be reliant on and accountable for the third-party's knowledge and capabilities, data, quality of operations and compliance with regulations, and other systems to conduct clinical trials, prepare regulatory application submissions and required post-approval reports, manufacture or distribute product, or other activities.

 Changed